 The City's Transportation System Plan (TSP) established goals and policies that were used to evaluate the suitability of each alternative concept for active transportation facilities along the OR 99W corridor through McMinnville.
 These criteria align with the Corridor Vision for OR 99W.

 The table below lists the evaluation criteria and how each was used to evaluate the alternative concepts for the corridor.
-The opinion of the public was an important factor in arriving at the preferred concept.
+Public opinion was an important factor in arriving at the preferred concept.

 Evaluation Criteria & Performance Measures